-London’s best cocktail bars are closed for the foreseeable future.
+London’s best cocktail bars may be off limits for a while yet.
 But many of the faces behind them are still working hard—hand making cocktails and organising deliveries across the city.
-So if you’ve got a little extra cash to splash around for that Zoom birthday party, flat meeting or badly-organised games night, you’re in luck.
+So if you’ve got a little extra cash to splash around for that Zoom party, flat meeting or badly-organised games night, you’re in luck.
 Plus you get the added value of smugly telling your friends how important it is to keep small businesses alive.
 To that end, here’s just a few of our favourite London cocktail delivery services.

 gulp. by Lollipop

 Lollipop has made headlines as one of London’s more creative immersive experience companies.
 Their usual spots include a 1940s codebreaking bar, a Breaking Bad inspired meth lab themed bar, and a naked restaurant.
 Given their pop-up chops, it’s no surprise that they were quick to adapt to London cocktail delivery, bringing bottled booze right to your door.

 Everything is mixed and bottled by hand in Chelsea, and each drink comes with a classy garnish for that from-the-bar touch.
 A few bottles with a housemate is enough to turn even the dingiest of living rooms or balconies into a brief immersive cocktail experience (drink at heights responsibly, folks).

 The paloma and punchy funhouse are especially tasty.
 Meanwhile, coffee lovers will appreciate the espresso martini, which builds up a pretty good head of foam if you shake it like hell before pouring.

 The same day deliveries are lightning fast if you’re within 5 miles of Chelsea.
 One-off boxes of three, six or twelve usually work out at around £5.00 per serving.